-Notes: Columns (1) to (3) present OLS regressions where the dependent variable is an indicator variable = 1 if the respondent reported owning a business.
-Column (2) restricts the sample to those respondents that reported owning at least one business in the baseline period.
-Column (3) restricts the sample to those respondents that reported not owning any business in the baseline period.
-Columns (4) and (5) present OLS regressions where the dependent variable are monthly sales and monthly profits, respectively, winsorized at the 5% level on both tails reported in Kenyan Shillings among respondents that reported owning one business in the baseline period.
-Columns (6) and (7) restrict the sample to those respondents that reported not owning any business in the baseline period but opened a business by the time of the 2021 follow-up survey.
+Notes: Columns (1) to (3) present OLS regressions including observations from the baseline and the two post-Covid follow-up surveys for the 1,715 respondents, where the dependent variable is an indicator variable = 1 if the respondent reported owning a business.
+Column (2) restricts the sample to the 1,025 respondents that reported owning at least one business in the baseline period.
+Column (3) restricts the sample to the 690 respondents that reported not owning any business in the baseline period.
+Columns (4) and (5) present OLS regressions including observations from the baseline and the 2021 post-Covid follow-up survey, where the dependent variable are monthly sales and monthly profits, respectively, winsorized at the 5% level on both tails reported in Kenyan Shillings for the 733 respondents that reported owning one business in the baseline period.
+Columns (6) and (7) restrict the sample to the 384 respondents that reported not owning any business in the baseline period but opened a business by the time of the 2021 follow-up survey, only using data from this latter survey.
 The regression results estimate equation (1) fully interacting with the number of hours respondent report spending in childcare.
 The table reports the coefficient of the interactions between the post-Covid surveys time dummies and the number of childcare hours, as well as their triple interaction with female.
-All regressions control for individual fixed effects, county- and business sector-time trends.
+All regressions control for individual fixed effects, county- and business sectortime trends.
 Pre-Covid mean refers to the mean of males/females at baseline survey.
 Covid 2020 mean and Covid 2021 mean refer to the mean of males/females at the post-Covid follow-up surveys in 2020 and 2021, respectively.
 Standard errors, clustered at the individual level, in parenthesessym p < 0.10, p < 0.05, p < 0.01.